 Humility, faith, repentance, heavenly-mindedness, and self-denial are the heart-quieting graces, and prayer is the heart-quieting duty.
 He that has not learned to pray, will not learn to be content.
 There must be a good striving with God in prayer, or there will be a striving against discontent.
-Are you afflicted?
-Pray (James 5:13).
-Do you meet with crosses?
-Pray.
-Does your estate decay, your family die, or is the body consumed by pain and sickness?
-Pray.
-The best way to be content in every state is to pray in every state.
-We study this hard lesson best upon our knees.

 It seems your time has finally arrived.
 You knew it was inevitable, but it never seemed real until now.
 All signs are indicating that your appointed time to go home will be here soon.
 Never before have your days seemed as precious to you as they do now.
 As you walk the road ahead, get ready because the Lord will be walking with you in ways you never imagined.
 You do not walk alone.

 I find almost invariably when people come to me in a state of spiritual depression, that they are depressed because they do not know the faith as they should.
 They say: "I am such a miserable sinner, you do not know what I have been or what I have done."
 Why do they say that … Continue reading Spiritual Depression: A Cause and Cure